Outgoing Beaufort mayor talks about legacy, future

 BEAUFORT, S.C.
 (WSAV) – After 20 years serving the Lowcountry, Billy Keyserling is leaving public office.

-Keyserling spent two terms in the SC State Legislature before moving into the Mayor’s office in 2012.
+Keyserling spent two terms in the South Carolina Legislature before moving into the mayor’s office in 2012.

-While he had a hand in the expansion and renovation of Boundary street, the dry dock downtown, and the creation of a master plan for the City, Keyserling is most proud of his work unifying and improving City Council.
+While he had a hand in the expansion and renovation of Boundary Sreet, the dry dock downtown, and the creation of a master plan for the City, Keyserling is most proud of his work unifying and improving the Beaufort City Council.

-“We all learned to think alike about the approach to a more civil, conversational, consensus-building government,” explains Keyserling. “and consequently in 12 years 95% plus of our votes have been unanimous.
+“We all learned to think alike about the approach to a more civil, conversational, consensus-building government,” explained Keyserling.
+“And consequently in 12 years, 95% plus of our votes have been unanimous.
 It doesn’t mean that everyone got what they wanted it doesn’t mean that everyone got what they wanted, but it meant everyone had a time at the table.”

-“They do know that I listen, that I build consensus, that I try to find ways that everybody wins in a discussion.”
+“They do know that I listen, that I build consensus, that I try to find ways that everybody wins in a discussion,” he added.

 Keyserling says he was able to keep his moral compass and heart his entire time in office.
 He tried to speak from the heart and tell the truth, accept his mistakes, and learn from them.

 “What the City does is no longer my business.
-How the City does it I’d like you to keep me in mind,” explains Keyserling.
-“Because the way we have run Council, the fact that no citizen has been in a meeting with us and been denied a chance to talk.
-They (other Councilmembers) didn’t like it sometimes when we stayed four hours.
-But I had a rule that anyone who took the time to come to a meeting, whether in person or on zoom, would ever leave feeling they had a right to be heard.”
+How the City does it — I’d like you to keep me in mind,” explained Keyserling.
+“Because the way we have run Council, the fact that no citizen has been in a meeting with us and been denied a chance to talk, they (other council members) didn’t like it sometimes when we stayed four hours.
+But I had a rule, that anyone who took the time to come to a meeting, whether in person or on Zoom, would ever leave feeling they had a right to be heard.”

 Keyserling will now devote himself to making Beaufort the epicenter of Reconstruction history through the continued expansion of the Reconstruction Era National Historical Park, as well as nurturing his nonprofit: The Second Founding of America: Reconstruction Beaufort.
 This nonprofit, which he founded in 2018, seeks to promote Reconstruction education throughout the country and be an official advocate for the park.

-This book, according to the soon to be former Mayor deals with the history of the Lowcountry.
-Human rights, equality, justice, and freedom.
-How we continue to try to clean up the mess and chaos that never really ended since the Civil War.
+His second book, according to the soon-to-be-former mayor, deals with the history of the Lowcountry: human rights, equality, justice, and freedom.
+It explores how we continue to try to clean up the mess and chaos that never really ended since the Civil War.

 “To understand the future we have to look back at our past,” explains Keyserling.
 “A lot of that hasn’t been told.